tanvi361/.netCodeChallengeFramework/README.md

 - To test your ability to use a unit testing framework of your choice
 - To test that the expected output is correct
 - Optional: Fully demonstrate your full stack skills by creating a UI for the C# application in modern React.
 If you choose to do this, we will evaluate it as a demonstration of your ability to create a UI and manage state in a react front end.

+Scenario:
+The World Wide Bank is a growing bank based in Canada that accepts money in North American currencies.
+The Bank’s customers can create 1 or more checking accounts, including joint accounts.
+The checking account balance is always tracked in Canadian currency.
+Deposits and withdraws can be made in Canadian dollars, US dollars or Mexican Pesos.
+The applicable exchange rate is applied when depositing or withdrawing a foreign currency.
+Funds can be transferred between two different accounts.

 Exchange Rates: $1.00 CAD = $0.50 USD $1.00 CAD = $10.00 MXN